MDRProjects/mdr_fastfoodjob/README.md

 - remove **-master** at the end of file name.
 ### Installation
 - Import fastfood.sql into your database
-- Add this in your server.cfg :
+- Add this in your server.cfg : `start mdr_fastfood`
-     `start dgrp_mcdonaldsjob`
 ### Map
 I made that map for fivem if you don't know how to do this
 - [Download](https://filebin.net/squv3n9rondm50qc)